Riverdale season 7 will take place in 1950's with the cast playing teenagers again

 As for Falice shippers, he ended by saying: "I would love, love, love, love, love to have Skeet [Ulrich] back.
 I would, and I know everyone would, so my hope is that we can make that happen this season."

-Riverdale is scheduled to return to The CW with its final season in 2023.
+Riverdale is scheduled to return to The CW to begin its final season on March 29th.

 Read more Riverdale news here: